Assisted Living

 • Transferring

-Your loved one would also be considered chronically ill if they need substantial supervision to stay safe due to a cognitive impairment.[02]
-Many memory care expenses are also tax deductible.
+A person is also considered chronically ill if their health care provider has determined that they need substantial supervision to stay safe due to cognitive impairment.[01]
+This means that many memory care expenses are also tax deductible.

 Can you afford assisted living?